GraphIP/node-server/README.md

 ## App

-The app built with Node.js, Express & Postgraphile
+The app is built with Node.js, Express & Postgraphile